glyons-smemsc/MyPAcares.net/README.md.md

-# ❤️ Pennsylvania CARES (myPACares.net)
+# ❤️ Pennsylvania CARES (myPACARES.net)

-Welcome to the official documentation and resource repository for the **Pennsylvania Cardiac Arrest Registry to Enhance Survival (PA CARES)** program, managed by the **Seven Mountains EMS Council**.
+Welcome to the official documentation and resource repository for the **Pennsylvania Cardiac Arrest Registry to Enhance Survival (PA CARES)** program, managed by the **Seven Mountains EMS Council** under the Coordination of **Gage Lyons-McCracken**.

 This repository provides essential resources, guides, and data dictionaries for EMS agencies and hospitals participating in the Pennsylvania CARES program, which is part of the national CDC-authorized CARES registry for public health surveillance and quality improvement.